Skip to content

 How Online Age Checks Actually Work

 Online verification is not a single gate.
 Platforms and retailers often combine multiple signals before approving an order or account.
 That can include identity checks at sign-up and again at delivery.
+The newest layer in this stack is the cryptographically signed mobile credential; see mobile driver's license and fake IDs for how mDL changes the verification model.
+For an in-depth look at one of the strictest online verification settings, see sports betting age verification.

 • Account information and date-of-birth validation